loginom/loginom-help-en-omegat/data/processors/func/calc-func/other.md

 **SHA1(String)**

-* String is a string for which SHA1 value is calculated.
+* String: the string for which SHA1 value is calculated.

 Function returns HEX value SHA1 calculated on the basis of the given string.
 Calculations are performed with the String characters sequence using UTF-8 encoding.